 - Place the cut donuts onto individually cut, flour-dusted parchment squares and arrange them on a large tray.
 Leave the dough to proof in a warm place until the doughnuts are about triple in size.

-- Fry the donuts until they are golden brown.
+- Deep fry the donuts until they are golden brown.
 Turn them over halfway to allow both sides to cook.
 Remove the donuts from oil and drain them on a kitchen paper towel.
 Let them cool slightly before coating them with caster sugar.

 - To coat with sugar, add sugar into a small deep bowl.
 Dip each side of the donuts into the sugar until they are all well coated before serving.